Risingson/eveeyedocs/docs/data/tag.md

 Tags systems with ice anomaly occurrences.
 The brighter the color the more anomalies are spawned.

 **A0 Rare Asteroid Occurrence**<br>
 Tags systems with an A0 blue small sun which might spawn special Asteroids to mine.
-There are also special roids in border systems (hig-low-null)
+There are also special roids in border systems (hig-low-null) but those systems do not get tagged via this option.

 **Agents in Space**<br>
 Tags systems holding agents in space.